LloydLion/DidiFrame/DidiFrame/DocFX/articles/user_commands_and_pipelines.md

 If need to get commands for server you can use `GetCommandsFor(IServer)` that returns a new [collection](../api/DidiFrame.UserCommands.Repository.IUserCommandsCollection.html) of commands.

-DidiFrame provides simple implementation of repository interface - [SimpleUserCommandsRepository](../api/DidiFrame.UserCommands.Repository.SimpleUserCommandsRepository.html), but it doesn't support "per server commands"
+DidiFrame provides simple implementation of repository interface - [SimpleUserCommandsRepository](../api/DidiFrame.UserCommands.Repository.SimpleUserCommandsRepository.html), but it doesn't support "per server commands".

 ## How commands are loaded